ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 5.3 Test specification
 ----------------------

-Programmers adopt a TDD or test-first approach and almost all unit and module tests are developed before production code on the basis of technical specifications or intended meaning of the new code.
+Programmers adopt a TDD, BDD or test-first approach and almost all unit and module tests are developed before production code on the basis of technical specifications or intended meaning of the new code.
 Testers can assist programmers in defining good test cases.